Welcome to the Medical Practitioners web page.

 Please complete the ‘Referral to Women’s and Children’s Hospital Outpatient Department’ form.
-The form must be completed and signed by the referring Doctor and faxed to the new Admin Hub for processing.
-Four versions of this form that have been created for your use:
+The form must be completed and signed by the referring Medical Practitioner and faxed to the Admin Hub for processing.

-All versions of this form should be printed and signed by the referring GP prior to faxing it to the Administrative Hub.
+All versions of this form should be signed by the referring medical Practitioner prior to faxing it to the Administrative Hub.

-Referrals will only be accepted on the official 'Referral to Women’s and Children’s Out Patient Department' form.
-We cannot accept referral forms that are incomplete or that have not been signed by the referring Doctor.
+Referrals will only be accepted on the official 'Referral to Women’s and Children’s Outpatient Department' form.
+We cannot accept referral forms that are incomplete or that have not been signed by the referring medical Practitioner.

 If you have any queries about using this form, referring a client to a WCH Outpatient clinic or booking an appointment please call the Administrative Hub on 8161 7399.